DieuveilleWebH3/exercices-javascript/04/README.md

 ## Application components ##

-There are two 2 components in this project
+There are two 2 components (modules / general scopes of project) in this project

- - The Authentication Module (not completed (yet) time constraint ...)
+ - The Authentication Module (not completed (yet) *time constraint* ...)

  - The Appointments Management Module